andrewbeaton/R2D2/REON_HoloProjectors/README.md

 * Note these legacy effects are programmed with simple delays.
 The holos, servo and I2C will be unresponsive until the effect is over.

 ## Holo Projector Test Sketch
-A simple Arduino sketch for testing the various light commands for the Holo Projectors can be found here [test_REON_HP_commands.ino](test_REON_HP_commands.ino).
+A simple Arduino sketch for testing the various light commands for the Holo Projectors can be found here [REON_HoloProjectors.ino](REON_HoloProjectors.ino).

 ## Updated Padawan360 Body Sketch
-The updated Arduino sketch for the main body with updated Holo Projector I2C commands and light changes can be found here [padawan360_body_mega_i2c.ino](padawan360_body/padawan360_body_mega_i2c.ino).
+The updated Arduino sketch for the main body with updated Holo Projector I2C commands and light changes can be found here [padawan360_body.ino](../padawan360_body/padawan360_body.ino).

 Please refer to the original documentation on Padawan360 for updating and using the sketch.
 [Dan Kraus - Padawan360](https://github.com/dankraus/padawan360).